 With repeated sets of eye movements, the memory changes in a way that drains it of its painful intensity and, instead, transforms it into a neutral memory.

 Want to learn more about whether EMDR therapy is a good fit for you?
-Reach out to Zinnia Healing today.
+Reach out to Zinnia Health today.

 What is EMDR?